korzepadawid/quiz/README.md

   --file string
         You can specify a path to CSV with questions so that the program can load new questions. (default "./problems.csv") --time int
-        You can specify a path to CSV with questions so that the program can load new questions. (default 3)
+        You can specify a time for answering the questions. (default 3)
 ```